Gregory94/LaanLab-SATAY-DataAnalysis/docs/README.md

 ## Introduction

 Welcome to the Ubuntu Virtual Machine that is created for processing of SATAY data.
-This file explains the layout of the virtual machine (VM) and how to perform the processing of raw sequencing data, specifically for SATAY experiments using the yeast Saccharomyces Cerevisiae.
+This file explains the layout of the virtual machine (VM) and how to perform the processing of raw sequencing data, specifically for SATAY data.
 All the required software tools are already preinstalled and ready to use.
 The installed software packages are